akalsey/Raleys-Autoclipper/README.md

 This script automatically clips every coupon available in your Raley's Something Extra account.
 Raley's has instituted an obnoxious system where self-advertised prices sometimes require that you hunt down and click on a coupon in their website or app.
 This script clicks all of them for you, so next time you shop you'll have every possible discount.

+It also applies available Something Extra Dollars to your account so you don't have to remember to apply your points each quarter.

 ## Installation

 Node and Python are required on your system.
 Install the script dependencies with these commands: